Moses Lake Washington Temple

-The Moses Lake Washington Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) under construction in Moses Lake, Washington.
-This will be the church's fourth temple in the state of Washington.
+The Moses Lake Washington Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Moses Lake, Washington.
+The intent to build the temple was announced on April 7, 2019, by church president Russell M. Nelson, during general conference.
+After its dedication in September 2023, it became the church's fourth temple in the state of Washington.

+This temple was designed by CRSA, an architectural firm located in Salt Lake City, Utah.
+A groundbreaking ceremony, to signify the beginning of construction, was held on October 10, 2020, conducted by David L. Stapleton, a church area seventy.

 History

-On April 7, 2019, during the church's general conference, church president Russell M. Nelson announced plans to construct the Moses Lake Washington Temple.

-The temple's location was announced on October 29, 2019, on a 17-acre site located on Yonezawa Boulevard between Division Street and Road K NE.
+On April 7, 2019, during general conference, church president Russell M. Nelson announced plans to construct the Moses Lake Washington Temple.
+The temple's location, a 17-acre site located on Yonezawa Boulevard between Division Street and Road K NE, was announced on October 29, 2019.
+It is visible from Interstate 90, which runs along the south side of the property.

 On April 7, 2020, a rendering of the temple was released.
-Plans show a single-story temple of roughly 20,000 square feet with a center spire.
+Plans showed a single-story temple of roughly 20,000 square feet with a center spire.
 On September 11, 2020, the church announced that a groundbreaking, to signify the beginning of construction, would take place the following month.

-The groundbreaking occurred on October 10, 2020, with David L. Stapleton, an area seventy, presiding.
+The groundbreaking was on October 10, 2020, with David L. Stapleton, an area seventy, presiding.

-On March 13, 2023, the church announced that a public open house will begin Friday, August 4, and run every day until Saturday, August 19, except for Sundays.
-The temple is then scheduled for dedication on September 17th, with Quentin L. Cook presiding.
+On March 13, 2023, the church announced that a public open house would be held from Friday, August 4, through Saturday, August 19, except for Sundays.
+The temple was dedicated on September 17, 2023, by Quentin L. Cook, of the church's Quorum of the Twelve Apostles.
+The Bentonville Arkansas and Brasilia Brazil temples were dedicated on the same day.